 The Nabataean alphabet system on which the written Arabic language is based on did not have singular letter symbols for about a third of the alphabet.
 Examples of this are the letters H, G, K, T and Z, where there are four ways for them to be written.
 This means that some consonants would share the same shape.
 As a way of differentiating the consonants that shared the same shape, a system of dots, which were placed over the letters, was developed.
 But there are no letter shapes assigned to B and F. However, just as all languages evolve over time to adapt to other cultures, additional letters were used to refer to foreign words and nouns with sounds that are not used in the standard language.

 In its written form, the Arabic language does not seem to use punctuation marks.
-Actually punctuation marks are used, although their position and orientation are different than what you are used to in English sentences.
-The Arabic comma for example faces the other direction (،) and could be found on top of the line instead of below.
+Actually, punctuation marks are used.
+Albeit their position and orientation are different than what you are used to in English sentences.
+The Arabic comma, for example, faces the other direction (،).
+And they place it on top of the line instead of below.
 In Arabic the question mark is written like this: ؟, while the English way is to write it in this way: ?.
 Also, a colon is used before the introduction of a quotation, which should be enclosed by quotation marks.

-These are just some of the things that add texture and interest in the Arabic language, providing one of the most commonly spoken languages in the world its own distinct personality.
-It is interesting to note that the written language is quite different from the spoken version, which probably provides another challenge for those trying to learn to speak it, and for those trying to do an English to Arabic translation and vice versa.
-However, it’s good to keep in mind that what is unique for others is simply the norm for those who know it.
+These are just some of the things that add texture and interest in the Arabic language.
+Again, this proves Arabic is one of the most commonly spoken languages in the world.
+It also has its own distinct personality.
+It is interesting to note that the written language is quite different from the spoken version.
+And this probably provides another challenge for those trying to learn to speak it.
+Arguably even more so for those trying to do an English to Arabic translation and vice versa.
+However, what is unique for one person is simply the norm for a native.